rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 where `union` represents a C union of all the possible variants.
-The type of the discriminant will be the integral type specified (`u8`, etc) -- if no type is specified, then the compiler will select one based on what a size a C-like enum would have with the same number of variants.
+The type of the discriminant will be the integral type specified (`u8`, etc) -- if no type is specified, then the compiler will select one based on what a size a fieldless enum would have with the same number of variants.

 This layout, while more compatible and arguably more obvious, is also